chauff/cse1500-web-transcripts/Lecture-3.md

   - Objects **do not share** functions (`g2` did not have a `printPlayer` method, but `g1` had);
   - All members are **public** and **any piece of code can be accessed/changed/deleted** (which makes for less than great code maintainability).

 The latter point may not be very obvious, but imagine you are using a particular JavaScript library; if you are not aware of the library' internals, you may inadvertently overwrite important parts of the code (without ever being informed about it, because that is not how the JavaScript runtime works).
-There must be something else out there, and there is indeed.
-Let's move on to the next design pattern.

 ### Design pattern 2: Prototype-based constructor